vk-cs/docs-public/docs/en/ml/mlplatform/deploymlflow/manage/manage-mlflow-client/manage-mlflow-client.md

     client.list_deployments(deploy_server_name)
     ```

-1. Get information about the deployed model by the name of the deployment server and model:
+1. Get information about a deployed model by its name and the name of the deployment server:

     ```python
     client.get_deployment(deploy_server_name, deployment_name)
     ```

-1. Use the `predict` method on the model in the Docker container:
+1. Use the `predict` method of the model in the Docker container:

    ```python
    data = {"inputs":[[0.045341,  0.050680,  0.060618,  0.031065,  0.028702, -0.047347, -0.054446, 0.071210,  0.133597, 0.135612],[0.075341,  0.010680,  0.030618,  0.011065,  0.098702, -0.007347, -0.014446, 0.071210,  0.093597, 0.115612]]}